Celsius Powder vs Cans: Are Celsius Packets or Cans Better?

 - Cost-effective compared to cans

-Caffeine Content: Do Celsius Packets Contain the Same Amount of Caffeine as the Cans?
+Caffeine Comparison: Do Celsius Powder Packets Contain the Same Amount of Caffeine as the Cans?

-Celsius cans and powder packets contain 200 mg of caffeine per serving, making them moderate-to-high caffeine drinks.
+When comparing Celsius powder packets vs cans, both the 12-oz cans and On-the-Go packets contain 200 mg of plant-based caffeine per serving, placing them in the moderate-to-high caffeine category.

 Hydration & Digestion: Are Celsius Packets or Cans Better?